 If staff did not agree with a decision made about a course of action regarding a disclosure by a child they may escalate the matter to the Head Teachers.

-Where the designated person has a difference of opinion in a course of action from social care, she should discuss with the Head Teachers and start the formal escalation process.
-(See HSCB website for further guidance.)
+Where the designated person has a difference of opinion in a course of action from social care, she should discuss with the Head Teachers and start the formal escalation process. http://westmidlands.procedures.org.uk/

 Supervision